Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: Open Challenges

+Very few datasets have been made available to the research community, and their quality is not high.

-In conclusion, the performance of VRS systems is hindered by the quality of the datasets employed for training and evaluation.
-The use of biased or noisy datasets may lead to recommendations that exclude certain groups of visualizations and small datasets can limit the diversity and generalizability of the recommendations.
-Addressing these limitations is crucial for advancing the applicability of VRS in real-world scenarios.
+In Data2Vis, the quality of data-visualization pairs is tied to the initial rules used to generate them, potentially leading to bias in the entire dataset.
+VizML, Wide\&Deep, KG4Vis, and mTreeVRS use the Plotly crowdsourced dataset.
+The Plotly corpus, besides charts generated by experts, contains bogus plots generated by non-experts which pollute the overall visualization distribution, rendering it biased towards insignificant charts.
+To mitigate this issue, Podo et al. \cite{podo2022plotly} present a cleaned version of the Plotly dataset.
+It is obtained by disambiguating insightful charts from non-insightful ones using a hybrid ML-and-human-in-the-loop approach to reduce bias and increase the dataset's quality.
+Although the proposed approach is promising, the need for a manual filtering step reduces its scalability to large, noisy datasets.
+In conclusion, the performance of A-VRSs is hindered by the quality of the datasets employed for training and evaluation.
+The use of biased or noisy datasets may lead to recommendations that exclude certain groups of visualizations, and small datasets can limit the diversity and generalizability of the recommendations.
+Addressing these limitations is crucial for advancing the applicability of VRSs in real-world scenarios.